 Author contributions: Dr Parks had full access to all of the data in the study and takes responsibility for the integrity of the data and the accuracy of the data analysis.

-Study concept and design: Parks, Kioumourtzoglou.
+Study concept and design: Parks, Kioumourtzoglou, Weisskopf, Hansen.

 Acquisition, analysis, or interpretation of the data: Parks, Kioumourtzoglou, Balilian, Nunez, Hansen, Ketzel, Weisskopf.